 In the nearby commune of Saint-Rémy-de-Provence, you can visit the Saint-Paul de Mausole Monastery, the psychiatric house where Vincent van Gogh admitted himself after he mutilated his ear.
 During his time in Saint-Rémy, he produced more than 140 luminous paintings, including The Starry Night, Irises and The Room, which depicts his bedroom here.

 About half an hour away, the city of Arles was also a frequent subject for Van Gogh.
 Last time I visited, the friend I was with had Café Terrace at Night on her phone case.
 As we came around a corner, she rocked to a stop, her face alight with joy.
 There was the real-world scene that inspired her beloved painting.

-The cafe has been repainted a glorious yellow to more closely mimic the artist’s vision, and I was reminded of his quote: ‘I often think that the night is more alive and more richly coloured than the day’.
+The café has been repainted a glorious yellow to more closely mimic the artist’s vision, and I was reminded of his quote: ‘I often think that the night is more alive and more richly colored than the day’.

 The largest relic that the Romans left behind is the Pont-du-Gard.
 The tallest Roman aqueduct in the world, it’s the last-surviving remnant of a 50-km (31-mile) conduit built to convey water from a spring at Uzès to the Roman city of Nemausus (modern-day Nîmes).